lukstafi/ppx_minidebug/README.md

   - `_show` converts values to strings via the `%show` extension provided by `deriving.show`: e.g. `[%show: int list]`.
   - `_sexp` converts values to sexp expressions first using `%sexp_of`, e.g. `[%sexp_of: int list]`.
 The runtime can decide how to print the sexp expressions.
 The `PrintBox` backend allows to convert the sexps to box structures first, with the `boxify_sexp_from_size` setting.
 This means large values can be unfolded gradually for inspection.

+Plus, there is a non-entry extension point `%log` for logging values.
+(It is not registered, which as a side effect should somewhat mitigate conflicts with other ppx extensions for logging.)

 See examples in [the test directory](test/), and especially [the inline tests](test/test_expect_test.ml).

-Only type-annotated let-bindings, function arguments, function results can be logged.
+Only type-annotated let-bindings, function arguments, function results can be (implicitly) logged.
 However, the bindings and function arguments can be nested patterns with only parts of them type-annotated!
+The explicit logger `%log` takes a value (an expression that can be re-parsed as a pattern) and reconstructs its type from partial type annotations.

 To properly trace in concurrent settings, ensure that different threads use different log channels.
 For example, you can bind `Debug_runtime` locally: `let module Debug_runtime = Minidebug_runtime.debug_file thread_name in ...`